Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Introduction

-These properties lead to a significantly higher sequence data modeling accuracy with lower computation.
+We show that these properties have led to a significantly higher accuracy in sequence modeling with lower computation.
 We theoretically prove the SGT properties, and experimentally and practically validate its efficacy.
-In the following, \S\ref{subsec:related-work}-\S\ref{subsec:Solution}, we discuss the related work and the problem specification in more detail.
+We also show that SGT features can be used as an embedding layer in a Feed-forward Neural Network (FNN).
+In our real-world data sets, this outperformed the current state-of-the-art long- and short-term neural network (LSTM) classifiers in both runtime and accuracy.